Saving Our Environment

 We must act now to protect our precious environment for the future of our children

-Independent environmental analysis (Sustain) has shown that the substitution of Resomation for flame cremation as part of a funeral will reduce that funeral’s emissions of greenhouse gases by approximately 35%.
+Independent environmental analysis (Sustain) has shown that the substitution of water cremation for flame cremation as part of a funeral will reduce that funeral’s emissions of greenhouse gases by approximately 35%.

-An Independent Study in Holland by TNO demonstrated that Resomation had the lowest overall impact on the environment of all methods of body disposal including flame cremation, burial and freeze drying.
+An Independent Study in Holland by TNO demonstrated that water cremation had the lowest overall impact on the environment of all end of life options of body disposal including flame cremation, burial and freeze drying.

 The energy needed for the average Resomation process in the form of electricity and gas is less than one fifth of the energy required for a typical flame cremation.

-There are now over 7 billion human beings living on our small planet and increasing fast.
-The introduction of this third choice of dignified disposition has the potential to ease the pressure of burial space which in many countries is in short supply and running out everywhere.
-Burial has also been shown to have the largest negative impact on our environment.
+There are now over 7 billion human beings living on our planet and this number is increasing fast.
+The introduction of this third choice at the end of life has the potential to ease the pressure of burial space which in many countries is in short supply.

-The introduction of Resomation would provide the public with more choice in deciding how their body is taken care of after death.
-Being water based it is neither burial nor burning and you get ash back.
+The introduction of water cremation would provide the public with more choice in deciding how their body is taken care at the end of life.

 These are all very powerful reasons for change but what do others think…